mozilla/data-docs/src/cookbooks/additional_props.md

 Until the problem is fixed, any ingested pings with these "unknown" data in them will place that data in the `additional_properties` column.
-And unless you convince a Data Engineer to backfill, these rows of the dataset will always have these data in the `additional_properties` column, even after the dataset has been updated to add the column.
+The rows of this dataset will always have these data in the `additional_properties` column, even after the dataset has been updated to add the column.